bptlab/fCM-Engine/README.md

 ### Prerequisites

 In order to run the engine you need
-* java version 11 or higher
+* java version 9 or higher
-* a compatible javaFX version.
 Furthermore, the project is configured with the gradle build tool and the instructions are written accordingly.
 However, you can use an IDE of your choice or compile the sources manually.